 Mid-range($21 pp): Paradise Bungalows Koh Rong

 Wake up bright and early and take a day trip to Koh Rong Samloem.
 It is a beautiful neighboring island and a ticket for the taxi boat costs $5 one way.
 Koh Rong’s little brother Koh Rong Samloem is very quiet, laid back and relaxing.
-This is the perfect day escape to enjoy the nature and explore the less visited island.
+This is the perfect day escape to enjoy nature and explore the less visited island.

 In the evening head for one of the $5 BBQ + 1 Free Beer offers and eat like a king.
 Be sure to come early as the tables fill up fast and often they run out of either fish or pork chop or other meat options.
+This is the best time to party during your 2 weeks in Cambodia so go out for some drinks!

 Of course, if you want to take it easy there is a boat running to the Long Beach at around 12 noon and coming back at 6 pm, roundtrip costs 8$.
+But we always like to explore off the beaten path!

 The Long Beach is quite nice, white sand beach.
 However, many big hotels have started building their resorts there, so the public beaches are quite polluted, while the private ones are sparkling clean.
 Just walk along the shore and sit down at one of the cleanest parts of the beach.
 As long as no one is telling you to leave, because, it is for guests only, you will be alright.
 We always do that and most of the time the staff will just think you are a guest of the resort.